MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 ## Messaging – fragment parsing

-This entry controls the maximum allowed size of fragmented TLS handshake messages that will be accepted.
+This entry controls the maximum allowed size of a TLS handshake message that will be accepted.
 Messages larger than the allowed size won't be accepted and the TLS handshake will fail.
 These entries don't exist in the registry by default.

 When you set the value to **0x0**, fragmented messages aren't processed and will cause the TLS handshake to fail.
 This makes TLS clients or servers on the current machine non-compliant with the TLS RFCs.